s-ifti/kinesis-analytics-sample-cars/Readme.md

 ````

-In above create-car-sample-app.json file can be initialized with following content:
+create-car-sample-app.json file can be initialized with following content:
+Replace ServiceExecutionRole with the IAM role created in previous steps.
+Update BucketARN and FileKey to the location in S3 that contains the jar file for this sample.

 `````